Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/wasm-as-a-platform-for-abstraction.md

 1. Get a pointer to our `State`
 2. Call the corresponding method on the `&mut dyn Environment`
 3. Error out if something went wrong
-4. Copy the result into WASM memory
+4. Copy the result into Wasm memory

 ```rust
 // src/lib.rs